 Amsterdam was renamed New York.
 New Jersey, sparsely settled by the Dutch,

 Swedes, and others, was also part of this English claim.
-Its proprietors divided it
+Its proprietors divided it into

-Under the British: The new English Governor, Nicolls, wasted no time in
+Under the British: The new English Governor, Nicolls, wasted no time in granting

-across the narrows in Monmouth.
+narrows in Monmouth.

 “Upon the request of Wm Goulding, James Grover and John Browne [Bowne], on

 behalf of them and their associates, I do hereby authorize them to treat and conclude

 with the several sachems of the Nevisans or any others concerned about the

 purchase of a parsel of land lying and being on the maine, extending from

 Chawgoranis, near the mouth of the Raritan River, unto Pontohecke.
 For the doing